katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 > - What's your impression: are these metadata enough to make the data usable?
 {: .challenge}

+Data being usable does not necessarily mean that they are easy to use.
+The CMS collaboration has published more than 1000 [physics analysis papers](https://cms-results-search.web.cern.ch/).
+It takes several months or more than a year (and most often a Ph.D) for each of them.
+The open data users need to invest a similar amount of time, it will not be quick and easy to get a new result out of them.
+Making data open does not make them simple.

 ## Accessing data

 CMS has released more than 3 PB of open data.
 All that amount is not needed for research-level work on these data, but certainly several TB's or data need to be accessed.